Roger Clarke's Web-Site

 Figure 3: Process Flow for Identity Management

-The IdM industry long had a fixation on public key encryption, and particularly X.509 digital certificates.
+The IdM industry long had a fixation on public key encryption.
 This grew out of single-signon facilities for multiple services within a single organisation, with the approach then being generalised to serve the needs of multiple organisations.
-The inadequacies of monolithic schemes gave way to federation across diverse schemes by means of common message standards and transmission protocols.
+The inadequacies of monolithic schemes gave way to federation across diverse schemes that specify common message standards and transmission protocols.
 Multiple alternative approaches are adopted on the supply side (Josang & Pope 2005).
-These are complemented and challenged by approaches on the demand-side that contest the dominance of the interests of corporations and government agencies and seek to also protect the interests of users.
-These approaches include user-selected intermediaries, own-device as identity manager, and nymity services (Clarke 2004).
+These are complemented and challenged by approaches on the demand-side that contest the dominance of the interests of corporations and government agencies and seek to protect the interests of users.
+These approaches include user-selected intermediaries, own-device as identity manager, and nymity services (Clarke 2004, Pfitzmann & Hansen 2006) and the more recent notion of Self Sovereign Identity (SSI) (Mühle et al. 2018).

-The explosion in user-devices (desktops from c.1980, laptops from c.1990, mobile-phones from 2007 and tablets from 2010) has resulted in the present context in which two separate but interacting processes are commonly involved.
-Individuals authenticate locally to their personal device using any of several techniques designed for that purpose; and the device authenticates itself to the targeted service(s) through a federated, cryptography-based scheme (FIDO 2022).
-The Identity Management model is revisited in the later sections of this article.
+The explosion in user-devices (desktops from c.1980, laptops from c.1990, mobile-phones from 2007 and tablets from 2010) has resulted in the present context in which some forms of IdM involve two separate but interacting processes, as in the FIDO Alliance specifications (FIDO 2022).
+Individuals authenticate locally to their personal device using any of several techniques designed for that purpose; and the device authenticates itself to the targeted service(s) through a federated, cryptography-based scheme.
+Conventional IdM models are revisited later in this article, when they are reconsidered in light of the theory proposed in the following sections.

 2.3 Families of Authorization Models

 Whether a request is granted or denied is determined by an authority.
 In doing so, the authority applies decision criteria.
 From the 1960s onwards, a concept of Mandatory Access Control (MAC) has existed, originating within the US Department of Defense.
-Instances of data are assigned a security-level, each user is assigned a security-clearance-level, and processes are put in place whose purposes are to enable user access to data for which they have a requisite clearance-level, and to disable access in relation to all other data.
-The security-level notion is not an effective mechanism for IS generally.
-Instead, the criteria may be based on any of the following (with the acronyms for particular models of Access Control listed for each of the alternatives, and key features of each model outlined below):
+Instances of data are assigned a security-level, and each user is assigned a security-clearance-level.
+Processes are put in place whose purposes are to enable user access to data for which they have a requisite clearance-level, and to disable access to all other data.
+The security-level notion may be effective for documents with national security sensitivities, but not for the many different kinds of data handled by IS.
+In the IdM arena, the models in current use fall into a number of families, dfferentiated on the basis of the primary focus of the decision criteria.
+The acronyms for particular models of Access Control are listed for each alternative, and key features of each model are outlined below:

-An early approach of general application was Discretionary Access Control (DAC), which restricts access to IS Resources based on the identity of users who are trying to access them (although it may also provide each user with the power, or 'discretion', to delegate access to others).
+An early approach to access control was called Discretionary Access Control (DAC).
+It restricts access to IS Resources based on the identity of users who are trying to access them (although it may also provide each user with the power, or 'discretion', to delegate access to others).
 DAC matured into Identity Based Access Control (IBAC), which employs mechanisms such as access control lists (ACLs) to manage the Actors' Permissions to access the IS Resources.
 The Authorization process assumes that the identity of each Actor has been authenticated.

 IBAC is effective in many circumstances, and continues to be used.
 It scales poorly, however, and large organisations have sought greater efficiency in managing access.
-From the period 1992-96 onwards, Role Based Access Control (RBAC), became mainstream in large systems (Pernul 1995, Sandhu et al. 1996, Lupu & Sloman 1997, ANSI 2012).
-In such schemes, an Actor has access to an IS Resource based on a Role they are assigned to.
-This offers efficiency where there are significant numbers of individuals performing essentially the same functions, whether all at once, or over a period of time.
+From 1992-96 onwards, Role Based Access Control (RBAC), became mainstream in large systems (Pernul 1995, Sandhu et al. 1996, Lupu & Sloman 1997, ANSI 2012).
+In such schemes, an Actor is assigned to a Role, and each Role has access to specified IS Resources.
+This offers efficiency where significant numbers of individuals perform essentially the same functions, whether all at once or over a period of time.
 Application of RBAC in the highly complex setting of health data is described by Blobel (2004).
 See also ISO 22600 Parts 1 and 2 (2014).
-Blobel provides examples of roles, including (p.254):
+Blobel provides examples of roles, including (p.
+254):

 Two significant weaknesses of RBAC are that Role is a construct and lacks the granularity needed in some contexts, and that environmental factors are excluded.
-To address those weakness, Attribute Based Access Control (ABAC) has emerged since c.2000 (Li et al. 2002): "ABAC ... controls access to [IS Resources] by evaluating rules against the attributes of entities ([Actor] and [IS Resource]), operations, and the environment relevant to a request" (NIST-800-162 2014, p.vii).
-"Attribute-based access control (ABAC) [makes] it possible to overcome limitations of traditional role-based and discretionary access controls" (Schlaeger et al. 2007, p.814).
-This includes the capacity to be used with or without the requestor's identity being disclosed, by means of an "opaque user identifier" (p.823).
+To address these weaknesses, Attribute Based Access Control (ABAC) has emerged since c.2000 (Li et al. 2002): "ABAC ... controls access to [IS Resources] by evaluating rules against the attributes of entities ([Actor] and [IS Resource]), operations, and the environment relevant to a request" (NIST-800-162 2014, p. vii).
+"Attribute-based access control (ABAC) [makes] it possible to overcome limitations of traditional role-based and discretionary access controls" (Schlaeger et al. 2007, p.
+814).
+This includes the capacity to be used with or without the requestor's identity being disclosed, by using an "opaque user identifier" (p.
+823).

-NIST800-162 (2014) provides, as examples of Attributes of an Actor, "name, unique identifier, role, clearance" (p.11), all of which relate to human users, and "current tasking, physical location, and the device from which a request is sent" (p.23).
-Examples of IS Resource attributes given include "document ... title, an author, a date of creation, and a date of last edit, ... owning organization, intellectual property characteristics, export control classification, or security classification" (p.9).
-The examples of environmental conditions that are provided include "current date, time, [actor/IS resource] location, threat [level], and system status" (pp.24, 29).
+NIST800-162 (2014) provides, as examples of Attributes of an Actor, "name, unique identifier, role, clearance" (p.
+11), all of which relate to human users, and "current tasking, physical location, and the device from which a request is sent" (p.
+23), which are environmental factors.
+Examples of IS Resource attributes given include "document ... title, an author, a date of creation, and a date of last edit, ... owning organization, intellectual property characteristics, export control classification, or security classification" (p.
+9).
+Examples of environmental conditions include "current date, time, [actor/IS resource] location, threat [level], and system status" (pp. 24, 29).

 Industry standards and protocols exist, to support implementation of authorization processes, and to enable interoperability among organisationally and geographically distributed elements of information infrastructure.
 Two primary examples are OASIS SAML (Security Assertion Markup Language), a syntax specification for Assertions about an Actor, supporting the Authentication of Identity and Attribute Assertions, and Authorization; and OASIS XACML (eXtensible Access Control Markup Language), which provides support for Authorization processes at a deeper level of granularity.